samuelgoto/microforms/README.md

 Microforms is a hypermedia API media type (```application/microforms+xml```) designed to expose REST APIs.

-Microforms intermingles data (text) and control (hypertext, borrowing as much as possible from HTML), enabling API clients to make decisions (e.g. delete a resource) without using out-of-band information (e.g. human readable documentation).
+Microforms intermingles data (text) and control (hypertext), enabling API clients to make decisions (e.g. delete a resource) without using out-of-band information (e.g. human readable documentation).

-They can be discovered in human-readable web pages with an ```link``` alternate tag.
+They can be discovered in human-readable web pages with an ```link``` alternate tag:

 ```html
 <link rel="alternate" href="/api" type="application/microforms+xml">